Academic-ID/sapienAI/README.md

 - **Organise your research:** Keep all your notes, sources, and drafts in one intelligent, interconnected space.
 All uploaded documents can be semantically searched, and AI-powered literature reviews can be exported in Word and Excel format.
-- **Enhance productivity:** Leverage AI to help with tasks like mass document summarisation, literature review assistance, and idea generation.
-- **Integrated Document Management:** Work directly within the platform, from initial idea to final draft, with tools designed for academic rigour.
+- **Enhance productivity:** Work directly within the platform, from initial idea to final draft.

 <div style="display: flex;">
 <img width="49%" alt="AcademicID" src="https://github.com/user-attachments/assets/30dd1a6c-7e78-4594-91c7-ed5ea1a5b59b" />